The-Scripters-Guild/ForgeWiki/forge/forge-basics-and-ui/forge-interface/object-browser/forge-kit-objects.md

 To use a Forge Kit object within a script, you must find and store a reference to it during gameplay through one of the following methods:

-* **Label:** [Add](../../../../scripting/nodes/math/add.md) an available label (e.g., "Dodgeball Overtime Zone") to the Forge Kit object and then use the [Get Objects By Label](../../../../scripting/nodes/objects/get-objects-by-label.md) node to find all objects with that specific label.
+* **Label:** Add an available label (e.g., "Dodgeball Overtime Zone") to the Forge Kit object and then use the [Get Objects By Label](../../../../scripting/nodes/objects/get-objects-by-label.md) node to find all objects with that specific label.
-* **[Area Monitor](../../../../scripting/nodes/variables-basic/area-monitor.md):** Place a different object with an area monitor boundary near the kit object, then use the [Get Objects In Area Monitor](../../../../scripting/nodes/objects/get-objects-in-area-monitor.md) node to detect it.
+* **Area Monitor:** Place a different object with an area monitor boundary near the kit object, then use the [Get Objects In Area Monitor](../../../../scripting/nodes/objects/get-objects-in-area-monitor.md) node to detect it.

-Note that attempting to reference these objects by altering their Spawn Order and finding objects with matching Spawn Order values is not a supported method for obtaining references via scripting.
+Note that attempting to reference these objects by altering their Spawn Order and finding objects with matching Spawn Order values is not a supported method for obtaining references to Forge Kit objects via scripting.

 ***